 All of the main populated islands in the Turks and Caicos have a government-run post office.
 These offices hold mail for pickup, are able to send mail, and sell stamps.
-Local post offices do not offer the additional range of financial services found at many post offices in the USA, UK and Europe.
+Local post offices do not offer the additional range of financial services found at many post offices in the USA, UK and Europe (such as money orders).

-There is no general postal service delivery (and no mailboxes!) in the Turks and Caicos, and everyone collects their mail directly from their island's post office..
+There is no general postal service delivery in the Turks and Caicos, and everyone collects their mail directly from their island's post office..

 The postal code for the Turks and Caicos is TKCA 1ZZ.

 In the past, the country never relied on a postal or zip code.
 BWI (British West Indies) was occasionally used in lieu of an actual code, but is rarely seen today.

 The use of the UK format postcode TKCA 1ZZ is now becoming increasingly common.